buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 ###4.
 Bivariate Analysis
 Bivariate analysis is intended to provide insights of the relationship between any pair of variables within the dataset.

-The below shows a correlation matrix between each of the original dataset variables.
+As a first pass of bivariate analysis, a correlation matrix was generated for each of the original dataset variables.
+The 'cor' function was used to generate the matrix while an alphabetical reference list was made for each variable.

 ```
 ##       A     B     C     D     E     F     G     H     I     J     K     L